bbarker505/Cps-climSuit-modeling/README.md

 Please read the comments within each R script for further clarity on the process.

+## Predictors
+Predictors used for analyses presented in the manuscript include the following:
+/All_vars/Predictors/EUR_CliMond: CliMond data (bio1-19, bio28-35) for Europe/western Asia
+/All_vars/Predictors/EUR_EOBS_21yr: E-OBS data (transformed to bio1-19) for 2000-2020 for Europe
+/All_vars/Predictors/EUR_EOBS_30yr: E-OBS data (transformed to bio1-19) for 1961-1990 for Europe
+/All_vars/Projection/World: CliMond data (bio1-19, bio28-35) for world

 ## Packages
 The below R packages are used in the project.
 Please note that the ENMTML source code was slightly edited (see manuscript for details).
 This slightly edited version of